AnatoliiPerfun/anatoliiperfun/README.md

 ## Welcome to my GitHome page!

-- 🧓 Hi, I am a software developer with over three years of professional experience.
+- 🧓 Hi, I am a software developer with over three years of experience.
 - 🌱 I'm big fun of Cloud systems (AWS, GCP, Azure) as well as Java, Scala, SpringBoot, MongoDB, etc.
 - 🔭 My future goal is to become more familiar with AI and ML technologies.